frankois944/kmp-mvvm-exploration/README.md

 - Then importing SKIE to fully access the Kotlin Flow from Swift

-And activate some usefull features :
+And activate some useful features :

 ```gradle
 skie {